upasadena/interactive-cyoa-tutorial/docs/introduction/index.md

     **Save and save often!**

     Crashes during creation are not unheard of, and the chance increases the larger your `project.json` is.
 Make sure you save often.

     It is also advisable to keep backups, either on the cloud or with a different name locally.
+If you save an irreversible or time-consuming mistake, then it's easier to save from a previous version.

 ![](../images/0la_save_load.png)